otfried/ipe/_sources/94_commandline_programs.rst.txt

 converts page 3 of the Ipe document :file:`presentation.pdf` to a bitmap, with resolution 150 pixels per inch.

+Iperender understands the following options:

+:samp:`-page {page}`
+  The page to export.
+This can be a page number, or a page *name* (which you can set as the *Section name* in the page properties).

+:samp:`-view {view}`
+  The view to save.
+This can be a view number, or a view *name*, which you can set with :menuselection:`Views -> Edit view`.

+:samp:`-resolution {resolution}`
+  The bitmap resolution in pixels per inch when exporting to png format.
+The default is 72ppi.

+:samp:`-tolerance {tolerance}`
+  The tolerance determines the precision used when rendering curves using straight line segments.
+The default is 0.1.
+Use a smaller value for higher precision.

+``-transparent``
+  Use transparent background when exporting to png format.

+``-nocrop``
+  Do not crop page to the page bounding box.

 Ipescript: running Ipe scripts
 ------------------------------